Barayas/se_project_final/README.md

 # NextTrack Application

-This is a basic React application created with Vite with minimal backend for OAuth.
+NextTrack is a sleek React web application that integrates with the Spotify Web API to showcase the latest music releases.
+Users can explore new albums and singles, filter them by artist genre, and easily create and manage personalized playlists — all while syncing directly with their Spotify account.
+The app features a responsive design, smooth user authentication, and a modern, Spotify-inspired interface.

 ## Getting Started